DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 | 0.5                           | 12.6                     |

-Below is the plot of the values obtained after measuring the amplitude of the wave obtained from the microphone against different distances from the
+Below is the plot of the values obtained after measuring the amplitude of the wave obtained from the microphone against different distances from the speaker configured for the first harmonic.

 ![[First harmonic lab5.PNG]]